Noise sensitivity of random walks on groups

 Now to sample $Y_n^\r$, we first sample the locations of refreshed increments, then resample only the $\mu_G$ factors of the increments.
 This gives an intermediate word $Y_n'^{\word}$ whose evaluation $Y_n'$ in the group individually has the same law as $X_n$.
 Then we refresh the $\mu_\L$ factors of the increments.
-We have $\H(Y_n^\r|X_n)\ge \H(Y_n^\r|Y_n')$.
+We have :

 The last equality is due to the fact that all the factors in the word $X_n^{\word}$ agree with the factors of $Y_m'^{\word}$ except those that will be resampled according to $\mu_\L$ independently to obtain $Y_n^\r$.